Chapter 3:

 "All right, I warned you."

 The man's eyes were glazed over.
 He was not in control of his own body.
 The real head baker was probably asleep or unconscious, and the hunk of flesh and bone standing in front of us was being puppeteered by dark magic.
-Most likely the same one that was behind the mutated snacks.
+Most likely by the same caster whose magic was behind the mutated snacks.

 But we still needed to knock him out for the madness outside to end.
 So, I shot him anyway.